 So now you know what you can do to reduce the risks of an accident occurring but unfortunately there is only so much planning and preparation you can do and there is always a risk of something happening.
 If the worst was to happen and you were to be involved in an accident, would you and your bike be covered?
 Insurance for your bike could provide cover against theft and damage of your bike and injury to yourself as the cyclist.
 Certain insurance policies may also include public liability, which protects you against claims that are made against you if you were involved in an incident.
 While it’s not the law to have insurance in place for your bike, it is worth thinking about just in case!
 We have highlighted some more benefits of having insurance in place below:

 If you’ve ever purchased a bike or are looking to buy a new one, you will know how expensive they can be.
 By the time you have purchased the bike and all the accessories such as lights, helmet and clothing etc. you may well have paid a small fortune.
 If your bike was stolen or damaged, the question to ask yourself is, ‘would I be able to afford to replace the bike or have it repaired?’.
 If the answer is no, then you may want to think about getting some insurance in place.
 There are a few ways you can purchase insurance for your bike:

 Consider your home insurance

 You may have thought about this already, and in which case you may have got cover sorted but if you haven’t, your home insurance should be the first solution to consider.
 If you already have a home insurance policy, cover for your bikes may be included within the policy.
 You will be able to find this information in your policy documents.
-Budget Insurance customers can access this on our Self Service Centre.
-If you’re unable to access your documents, it may be worth giving your insurer a call to ask if your bikes are covered.
+Budget Insurance customers can access this on our My Account.
+If you’re unable to access your documents, it may be worth giving your insurance provider a call to ask if your bikes are covered.

 Insure your bike separately